Ahzzzzzzz/hello-world/README.md

 # hello-world
 this repository is for practice purpose
 # about me
-Im a humble and hungery leaner with curiosity
+Im a humble and hungery learner with curiosity